griptape-ai/griptape-docs/docs/griptape-framework/data/vector-store-drivers.md

 The [OpenSearchVectorStoreDriver](../../reference/griptape/drivers/vector/opensearch_vector_store_driver.md) integrates with the OpenSearch platform, allowing for storage, retrieval, and querying of vector data.

-Here is an of how the driver can be used to load and query information in an OpenSearch Cluster:
+Here is an example of how the driver can be used to load and query information in an OpenSearch Cluster:

 ```python
 import os